LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Rootfinding.rst

 non-zero elements in the array *INFO* returned by :f:func:`FARKROOTINFO()`.

-In order to use the rootfinding feature of ARKode, after calling :f:func:`FARKMALLOC()` but prior to calling :f:func:`FARKODE()`, the user must call :f:func:`FARKROOTINIT()` to allocate and initialize memory for the FARKROOT module:
+In order to use the rootfinding feature of ARKStep, after calling :f:func:`FARKMALLOC()` but prior to calling :f:func:`FARKODE()`, the user must call :f:func:`FARKROOTINIT()` to allocate and initialize memory for the FARKROOT module: